procoder-io/offer-trader/README.md

 ## Main models
 * User
-* Payment - used for increasing `User` balance
+* Payment - new payments are increasing `User` balance
-* Offer - offer is some service that suggested by seller and accepted by buyer.
-If buyer accepts offer, then user balance decreased on the `price` of offer.
+* Offer - if buyer accepts offer, then buyer's balance decreased and seller balance increased by `price`.

+## Tasks
+Project is bootstrapped with few users and offers.
+Their credentials is provided on main page.
+You need to login as any of those user to test actions in UI.
+You can create offers and payments from UI or from console.

+*Task #1* Implement code that increments user balance when `Payment` is created.
+Add it as callback.

+*Task #2* Implement money transfer between `Offer` seller and buyer when it purchased.
+Add it inside `OfferCreator#create!`.
+Note that logic is extracted from model to service object.

+*Task #3* Add logging about created payments and offers.
+Write to `Rails.logger.info` basic information about created objects.
+Choose right place and log only really created objects.